Multiple times a month, I get a call from a seller with the question, can I subdivide my land?

 Most homeowners will opt to go this route.
 They will sell the land as raw land subject to final approval from the town.
 Meaning a builder will agree on a certain amount and put down a deposit.

-The benefit for you is your are taking no financial risk, the builder will carry the risk.
-The con is you will have to wait any where from 6-18 months for final town approval depending on the project and you will get paid less for the land.
+The benefit for you is you are taking no financial risk, the builder will carry the risk.
+The cons of going this route are you will have to wait anywhere from 6-18 months for final town approval depending on the project and you will get paid less for the land.